min2ha/ukwa-site/content/target/43419/index.en.md

   "start_date": "2016-06-21T10:00:00Z"
 }

-# Cambridge for Europe - Students on Facebook

 Cambridge for Europe - Students is the student branch of Cambridge for Europe, the pro-EU referendum campaign for Cambridgeshire.